ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 Generally, the water thresholds used here are lower than in the previous tutorial section and will more frequently result in the sowing of a crop rather than leaving the plot fallow.

-Crop sequence: Disease pressure and nitrogen management
+Crop Sequence: Disease Pressure and Nitrogen Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When now shifting to the issue of representing the crop sequence rules, you will notice that no corresponding variables and drop-down menus are available in the current *manager* scripts for sowing and harvesting.